featured image

 VAT and On-Street Parking

-On-street parking, where cars are parked on the roadside in designated areas, can only be granted by a local authority, which means HMRC treats it as a non-business activity.
-It is, therefore, not subject to VAT.
+On-street parking, where cars are parked on the roadside in designated areas, can only be granted by a local authority.
+This means HMRC treats it as a non-business activity and does not subject it to VAT.

 VAT and Off-Street Parking